rebelsky/csc207c/_readings/git.md

 ---
-title: Getting started with Git and GitHub
+title: Getting started with Git
 summary: |
-  We explore the motivation for source code management systems, grounding our understanding in the Git source code management system and the GitHub repository.
+  We explore the motivation for source code management systems, grounding our understanding in the Git source code management system.
 ---
 A short introduction to source code management
 ----------------------------------------------

 Large projects involve lots of files, people, and updates.
 Source code management (SCM) systems, or version control systems (VCS), were created to tame the chaos that usually ensues.
-SCM's let you keep track of old versions of files, share files them with others, create *branches* where you can do experimental development, keep track of issues to be dealt with, and much much more.
+SCMs let you keep track of old versions of files, share files them with others, create *branches* where you can do experimental development, keep track of issues to be dealt with, and much much more.

 There are many source code management systems.
 Their capabilities and approaches have varied over the years.
 For example, RCS (Revision Control System), the first version control system that I used, assumed that only one person would work on a file at a time.
 CVS (Concurrent Versioning System) added capabilities for multiple people to work simultaneously on the same file.
 But CVS wasn't great for Web-based collaboration, so Subversion (sometimes abbreviated as SVN) came along.
 Git (no acronym, at least as far as I know), like Subversion, supports simultaneous edits by people spread around the Web, but also distributes the repository to multiple machines.
 These days, there are lots of other options too, such as Mercurial (which I will admit to not knowing).
 In my experience, the "hot" or "preferred" version control system changes every five years or so.

 A quick introduction to Git
 ---------------------------

 For this course, we will be using Git because it is one of the most common source code management systems.
-It is also the preferred SCMSs in our department.
+It is also the preferred SCM in our department.
 I use it as part of my daily practice, as do most of the faculty in the department.

 Git is powerful, popular, and provides some interesting perspectives on source code management.
 Git is also relatively easy to use, although it may take awhile to understand some of its approaches.
 One complexity of Git is that there at least three different ways to copy a repository.